 There is only one “Body of Christ” and we followers of Jesus Christ are all organically connected to billions of other followers of Jesus.
 The whole Body is being controlled and (actually) guided by Jesus the Head!
-Admittedly we are a bit fragmented and can’t seem to get our act together down here on the planet.
+Adittedly we are a bit fragmented and can’t seem to get our act together down here on the planet.

 In recent months the visible church consisting of those who know Jesus and those who don't, has been largely shut down by circumstances related to what should have been an ordinary flu season.

 The lockdown has been mostly bad.
 The following links discuss this further:

 When a Nation Dies

 "I will build my church (ekklesia) and the gates of Hades will not prevail against my church."
 (Matthew 16:13-16)

 This reality is completely missing in today’s churches!
 Everything is purely existential these days as far as I can tell.
 We are cut off from the past, unaware of what Jesus is really doing today, and mostly oblivious about God’s sovereign Plan for the Ages!
 I find many people today are Biblically illiterate and have little knowledge of history.
 This is a terrible state affairs and a makes for a very perilous time!
 But God is sovereign and acts in His own ways.

 "The LORD is slow to anger and abundant in lovingkindness, forgiving iniquity and transgression; but He will by no means clear the guilty, visiting the iniquity of fathers on the children to the third and the fourth generations."
 (Numbers 14:18)